4th June 2019

 The WD NAS provides everything I need including serving files directly to my TV meaning I can watch all my videos and TV programs on a large screen instead of sitting in front of a PC or laptop.
-It also (of course) takes up much less room and uses less electricity than a standard PC.
+It also (of course) takes up much less room and uses less electricity than a desktop PC.

 These days it’s getting a little full as I’m wanting to move from re-compressed Blu-Ray (1080p resolution) to native UHD 4K (2160p).
 More on that soon I hope!

 This was something I brought with me from my old house.
 It’s an outdoor dome CCTV with 720p resolution.
 Once connected to the wired network it can be viewed remotely and also capture images and/or video if motion is detected.
-The 720p resolution still pickups up plenty of detail, and back when I got the camera 1080p models were quite a lot more expensive These days you can find 1080p models for less than I paid for my 720p model!
+The 720p resolution still pickups up enough detail, and back when I got the camera 1080p models were quite a lot more expensive These days you can find 1080p models for less than I paid for my 720p model!